Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Datasets

 \subsection{AtNorM-MD}

 The second dataset, \ac{AtNorM}-MultiDomain (MD) extends beyond human breast cancer and covers six domains, spanning both human and canine tumors.
 These include canine lung cancer, canine lymphoma, canine cutaneous mast cell tumor, human neuroendocrine tumor, canine soft tissue sarcoma, and human melanoma.
-It was sourced from all but the human breast cancer domains of the publicly available MIDOG++ dataset~\citep{aubreville2023comprehensive}.
-It comprises 2,107 mitotic figures, with 219 (10.4\%) being atypical.
-Labeling was performed as a majority vote of five pathology experts, three of which were board-certified.
-We found total agreement per object by all five experts in 1,466 (69.58\%) of the cases.
+It was sampled randomly from all but the human breast cancer domains of the publicly available MIDOG++ dataset~\citep{aubreville2023comprehensive}.
+It comprises 2,107 \acp{MF} from 70 patients, with 219 (10.4\%) being atypical.
+Labeling was performed as a majority vote of five pathology experts, three of whom were board-certified.
+We found total agreement per object by all five experts in 1,466 (69.6\%) of the cases.